TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 const jsonToGenbank = require('bio-parsers/parsers/jsonToGenbank');
 //You can pass an optional options object as the second argument.
 Here are the defaults const options = {
   isProtein: false, //by default the sequence will be parsed and validated as type DNA (unless U's instead of T's are found).
-If isProtein=true the sequence will be validated as a PROTEIN type
+If isProtein=true the sequence will be parsed and validated as a PROTEIN type (seqData.isProtein === true)
   guessIfProtein: false, //if true the parser will attempt to guess if the sequence is of type DNA or type PROTEIN (this will override the isProtein flag)
   guessIfProteinOptions: {
     threshold = 0.90, //percent of characters that must be DNA letters to be considered of type DNA